 Dr. Tim and Dr. Jan Wahl are both practicing dentists.
 Tim has a certificate in Winemaking from The University of California at Davis and is a member of the Guild of Sommeliers.
 Jan is a classical violinist, having played for the Brevard Symphony Orchestra in Melbourne Florida for 25 years, and a violin maker having studied under German master the late Karl Roy at the University of New Hampshire.

 The concept which was to become Adagio Vineyards started in 2006 with clearing the land, creating roads and planting the fescue cover crop.
 The rolling topography was both essential and ideal for a vineyard.
-The first grapes were planted in the spring of 2009 and a second planting in spring of 2013.
+The first grapes were planted in the spring of 2009 and a second planting in spring of 2012 with the addition of the baby vineyard at the winery in 2014.
+The winery/tasting room was built in time for the 2013 harvest and we opened to the public in May of 2014.
+Two back to back frigid winters detroyed most of the newer planted Chardonnay and replantings continue each year.
 It generally takes at least three years to establish enough growth of the vine to support cluster development.
 Weather issues are a constant worry, a late spring freeze can kill early shoot growth, too much rain can result in mold/ mildew and berry loss.
 Ideally, a cool wet spring followed by a hot dry summer is what we want.